jenahajek/jenahajek-jekyll/index.md

 ---
 layout: index
 hometitle: Hi!
 My name is Jéňa Hájek
-avatar: avatar.jpg
 description: <p>and I am front-end architect from the beautiful Czech Republic (yet currently based in Nanning, China).
 I love participating on meaningful projects and that feeling when code grows under my typing hands.
 That's why I work with awesome <a href="http://proofreason.com">Proof&nbsp;&&nbsp;Reason</a> agency.
-When my keyboard is idle, I probably study, travel or exercise. <strong>If I have something valuable to say, I publish it here.</strong></p>
+When my keyboard is idle, I probably study, travel or exercise.
+If I have something valuable to say, I publish it here.</p>
 ---

 <ul class="main-nav">